 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) guidelines are designed to protect the entire population, irrespective of a person’s age, and include a substantial safety margin.

-Children use mobiles to study, stay in touch, for gaming and to go online.
 Some parents are concerned that their children’s health may be affected by their regular use.
 To help parents make an informed decision about their children’s mobile use, we provide information and advice from the World Health Organization (WHO) and its linked organisations.

 The majority of national and international scientific opinion, including from WHO, has concluded that the research undertaken to date shows no evidence of risks to human health.

 As young people today are likely to use mobile phones over a much longer period in their lifetime, WHO has made it a priority to carry out further research into this area.
-Studies into the use of mobiles by children and usage of more than 10 years are currently under way.
+Studies into the use of mobiles by children and usage of more than 10 years are currently underway.
 Vodafone closely monitors the results of such research and the views of international bodies such as WHO.

 Exposure limits and SAR testing